Terms and conditions

 14.5 Bespoke (made-to-measure) Goods ordered for the Buyer cannot be cancelled and Clause 15.2 will apply.

 14.6 Sweeping appointments may be cancelled at no charge if cancellation notice is given outside of 48hrs prior to the agreed appoontment.
 If cancellation is given within 48hrs there will be a £30.00 fee - this fee is also applied if it is not possible to gain access to the property on the day of visit arranged.

-14.7 Pressure test/ CCTV survey appointments may be cancelled at no charge if cancellation notice is given outside of 48hrs prior to the agreed appointment.
-If cancellation is given within 48hrs there will be a £50.00 fee – this fee is also applied if it is not possible to gain access to the property on the day of visit arranged.
+14.7 Pressure test/ CCTV inspection appointments may be cancelled at no charge if cancellation notice is given outside of 48hrs prior to the agreed appointment.
+If cancellation is given within 48hrs a £50.00 fee is applied.
+An £80.00 fee is applied if it is not possible to gain access to the property on the day of visit arranged.

-14.8 If the chimney cannot be swept/tested or surveyed through no fault of SweepSmart due to pre-existing defects blockages or dangerous occurrences - SweepSmart reserve to right to charge the full agreed fee.
+14.8 If the chimney cannot be swept/tested or inspected through no fault of SweepSmart due to pre-existing defects blockages or dangerous occurrences - SweepSmart reserve to right to charge the full agreed fee.